-Most patients ask to start treatment right away, but your oncologist will explain why sometimes starting treatment will need to be delayed.
-Pertinent information needs to be thoroughly reviewed and considered, and proper insurance authorization is obtained.
-This will ensure that the patient receives the proper treatment plan and the best care possible.
+Most patients ask to start treatment immediately, but your oncologist will explain why sometimes starting treatment needs to be delayed.
+Pertinent information needs to be thoroughly reviewed and considered, and proper insurance authorization must be obtained.
+This will ensure that the patient receives the appropriate treatment plan and the best care possible.

 Patients have a choice in their care.

-It is important for patients to know that they do have choices in their care, including making the choice to not proceed with treatment.
-Open and honest communication is vital between the patient, oncologist and all members of the care team.
+Patients need to know that they have choices in their care, including choosing not to proceed with treatment.
+Open and honest communication is vital between the patient, the oncologist, and all care team members.
 Treatment will not be initiated until the patient has been thoroughly educated and informed consent has been obtained.

 Write it down.

-If possible, it is nice for the patient to bring a family member or friend to your appointments be a second set of ears.
-It is an emotional time for the patient, and it’s not uncommon to forget a lot of the information, especially during in the first few appointments.
-It’s a good idea to take notes, so that you can refer to them later to answer questions you may have.
+If possible, bringing a family member or friend to your appointments is nice for the patient to be a second set of ears.
+However, it is an emotional time for the patient, and it’s not uncommon to forget much of the information, especially during the first few appointments.
+Therefore, it’s a good idea to take notes so that you can refer to them later to answer questions you may have.

-It’s also a good idea to write down any questions or concerns you have prior to meeting with your oncologist so that he/she can make sure they have addressed your concerns.
+It’s also a good idea to write down any questions or concerns you have before meeting with your oncologist so that they can make sure they have addressed your concerns.

 Other common questions include: